consolidation/output-formatters/README.md

     return $cellData;
 }
 ```
-Note that if your data structure is printed with some formatter other than the table formatter, it will still be reordered per the selected fields, but cell rendering will **not** be done.
+Note that if your data structure is printed with a formatter other than one such as the table formatter, it will still be reordered per the selected fields, but cell rendering will **not** be done.

 ## API Usage